sydney-machine-learning/sentimentanalysis-COVID19news/README.md

 [Guardian News Articles Dataset](https://www.kaggle.com/datasets/adityakharosekar2/guardian-news-articles)

 ### Load Dataset using Google Drive
+Note that the following code demonstration is mainly applied to the RoBERTa model.
 To load the dataset in Google Colab, follow these steps:

 1. **Mount Google Drive**: Use the command `drive.mount('/content/drive')` in your notebook to mount Google Drive.